Henry C. Potter: Legacy

 A July 1908 editorial in The New York Times about Potter included the following words:He felt profoundly the brotherhood of the race, and he manifested courage, force, independence of judgment, and great unselfishness in the application of the principle to the relations of daily life.
 Apart from the more specific duties of the Church, nothing engaged more intimately and passionately all the energies of his nature than systematic work for the practical application of the ideal of brotherhood to the aid of those to whom it is usually extended only in pale and ineffectual theory.

 In 1908, a Memorial Meeting sponsored by the People's Institute was held in the Cooper Union.
 One of the speakers Rabbi Joseph Silverman said regarding Potter: "The city has been benefitted by his liberalism.
 Many institutions have profited through his liberality in their inception and development, and thousands upon thousands of human beings have been strengthened in mind, in heart, and in spirit by his words of beauty and of strength."
 Another speaker Booker T. Washington, the famous educator, summed up his speech by saying, "He never asked of a thing to do, Is it popular?
 He asked only, Is it the right thing to do?"
 A third speaker Seth Low, once president of Columbia University and mayor of New York, declared that Potter "so eagerly helped the lowly because he claimed kinship with them."

 George F. Nelson, who was Potter's assistant at Grace Church, New York and Bishop Potter's secretary throughout the twenty-five years of his Episcopate, said of Potter that he was a "preacher, house-to-house pastor, organizer and director" combined in one "alive and alert" person.
 Everything human interested him and he viewed humanity as made in "the image of the divinity that makes all men brothers."
 His ideal was "to do justly, and love mercy and walk humbly with God" (Micah 6:8), and nothing could "shake his loyalty to his ideal."

+The Bishop Henry Codman Potter Memorial buildings, developed by the City and Suburban Homes Company as part of their York Avenue Estate in Yorkville, Manhattan, were dedicated in 1912.
+They are New York City designated landmarks and on the National Register of Historic Places.